ThomasRubini/algo-iut/README.md

 # FAQ
 ## Non-accepted syntaxes
-We aren't sure if these syntaxes are valid or not (ask Casali)
+We aren't sure if these syntaxes are valid or not (ask it to Mr. Casali !)

 ### Declaration without type
 e.g. `declarer a <- rand(1, 2);`